killshotzz/NadeTails/README.md

 ### Installation

-All you need is to install the folder structure to your server.
-And you are ready to go.
+All you need is to download the release on the right, and you are ready to go.
 You can of course look down under here for ConVars.

 ### ConVars